-No less than 38 speakers, 39 sessions and 706 attendees - this was the second and virtual edition of the 5th Conference on MarTech on September 24th.
-Although virtual, the conference felt like the full experience with interesting keynotes and even networking opportunities with fellow marketing and business professionals.
-If you missed it, take your chance to attend the next edition in 2021, grab a cup of coffee and read your recap of the 2020 edition here.
+38 speakers, 39 sessions and 706 attendees - this was the second and virtual edition of the 5th Conference on MarTech on September 24th.
+Although virtual, the conference gave viewers the full experience with interesting keynotes and even networking opportunities with fellow marketing and business professionals.
+If you missed it, you can attend the next edition in 2021 or grab a cup of coffee and read all about the 2020 edition right here.

 1. Digital transformation is not optional

 86% of buyers are willing to pay for a great customer experience and 73% of people point to customer experience as an important factor in their purchasing decisions.
 Customers expect a lot, like privacy preferences, channels they want to be contacted in … and they want it now.
 57% of your customers will leave your company if you don’t meet their expectations.
-If you don’t deliver the optimal customer experience, you are going to lose.
+In short: delivering an optimal customer service is important.

 There has been a complete - not at all unexpected but accelerated - shift to digital.
 Everything is happening online.
-Therefore companies are relying much on the cloud and data to anticipate opportunities and evolve to a data driven and personalized marketing.
+Therefore companies are relying much on the cloud and data to anticipate opportunities and evolve to a data driven and personalized marketing model.
 Moving away from the mass digital approach based on limited data, to relevant experiences based on accurate data provided in real time.

 2. Integrating CDP can double your sales

-Even though your company culture is reluctant, displaying skepticism and questions, investing in CDP (Customer Data Platform) proves to be worth it with immediately visible results even after a few months.
+Even though your company culture is reluctant, displaying skepticism and questions, investing in a CDP (Customer Data Platform) proves to be worth it and shows immediate visible results, even after a few months.
 Michel Lenaerts (Senior Marketing Advisor @ Belgian Cycling Factory), testified how Belgian Cycling Factory successfully integrated a CDP with the help of BlueConic.
 Belgian Cycling Factory basically doubled their sales towards the dealers and their dealers sold way faster.
-CDP helped them to getting to know their customers and address them in a more personalized way.
+CDP helped them to get to know their customers and showed how to adress them in a more personalized way.
 By being able to segment very deeply and fine-mazed, there turned out to be a lot more potential in the market!

 3. People buy from people